ON THIS PAGE

 Action

 After the transport-layer engineer has created the loop to the router from the network, you must verify the connection from the router to the loopback in the network.
-Follow Step 2 through Step 8 in Diagnose a Suspected Hardware Problem with a Fast Ethernet or Gigabit Ethernet Interface.
-Keep in mind that any problems encountered in the test indicate a problem with the connection from the router to the loopback in the network.
+Follow Step 2 through Step 8 in Diagnose a Suspected Hardware Problem with a Fast Ethernet Interface.
+Any problems encountered in the test indicate a problem with the connection from the router to the loopback in the network.

 By performing tests to loopbacks at various points in the network, you can isolate the source of the problem.